Deniskinyua/customer-management-system-django/README.md

   `source my-env/bin/activate `
 - Then build:
  `docker-compose up --build`
-- Expect the project to be running at `port : 8000`
+- Expect the project to be running at `localhost:8000`

 - Then have a look at the system design and CI-CD designs below